zaqNitori/Channel-Selection-Algorithm/README.md

 * Secondly, will use tcpdump with channel hopping to monitor the link layer frame to measure the data flow between these sources.

 ### Challenges Faced
 * The origin output for ieee802_11_radio in tcpdump does not show the type of framem also it does not show the payload length.
 So the data flow we get is not accuracy so far.
+(Solved by modified tcpdump source code)

 ## How to Install and Run the Project
 * The OpenWrt Version currently in use is OpenWrt 22.03.2